By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

 In France, for example, the city of Rennes is a case worth mentioning about the results of cloud collaboration.
 The "Virtual Rennes" is a place of encounter and consultation between the networks of organizations "in the flesh", which can follow and compare their projects, from the economy to the environment passing through the needs of citizens.

 "Technology doesn't solve problems," he says Guido Porro, Managing Director EUROMED, Dassault Systèmes.
 "People do.
 Improving disaster response and building resilience means helping different groups of people to work together, and that's what our platform does."

 The virtual twin of a city can be used for projects in various areas of expertise.
 The provision of mobility services, waste management or the optimization of urban development, the planning and development of a new hospital, or a new transport hub.
 In any case, the platform facilitates the coordination and common understanding of the activities managed by multiple sectors and stakeholders of the city.Guido Porro, Managing Director EUROMED, Dassault Systèmes

 A necessity regardless of the pandemic

 Architects and urban planners they will have to include elements of epidemiology and demographic science in urban design.
 New types of projects will emerge.
 Neighborhoods that will focus on air quality, to provide more resilience to the city community.
 In some cases, neighborhoods or complexes will arise with the declared purpose of support biodiversity.
 A virtual twin can help shape and coordinate hitherto apparently unrelated elements.
 The flow of air around a building's ventilation system.
-The pollution in that area, the impact of obstruction materials on the environment.
+Pollution in that area, the impact of obstruction materials on the environment.

 On the virtual twin of a city it will be possible to draw the embryo of a city that will no longer be a sum of houses and streets, but almost a living organism.